Interdisciplinary Program Director: Anthony Cunningham

 271 Individual Learning Project.
 (1-4)

 Supervised reading or research at the lower-division level.
-Permission of the coordinator of honors and undergraduate research required.
+Permission of the director of honors and undergraduate research required.
 Not available to first-year students.

 310-311 Great Books, Great Ideas.
 (4,4)

 A year-long discussion-based seminar for juniors which concentrates on many of the world's greatest works of literature, political philosophy and intellectual history.
 Authors include Plato, Aristotle, Biblical writers, Augustine, Montaigne, Shakespeare, Goethe, Marx, Dostoevsky, Tolstoy, Freud, Woolf, Faulkner, O'Connor, Nadine Gordimer and Toni Morrison.
-Students selected for this seminar are asked to read a number of novels and plays to prepare themselves for participation in the course.
+Students selected for this seminar are asked to read a number of novels and plays to prepare themselves for participation.
 Interview required in the Spring semester of a student's sophomore year.

 320 Honors Social Science.
 (4)

 A study of great ideas and developments in the social sciences.
-Fulfills the upper-division core requirement for the social sciences.
+Fulfills the Common Curriculum requirement for the Social Sciences.

 340 Honors Upper Division Theology.
 (4)